ADD-SP/ngx_waf/docs/guide/test.md

 #### Test Results

-With the firewall on, QPS is reduced by about 4%.
+With the firewall on, QPS(Queries Per Second) is reduced by about 4%.

 ```sh
 # waf on;